NuCivic/react-dash/README.md

 All components have a method called *emit*.
 Emit triggers actions and an *onAction method* that is automatically called when an action is fired from any component.

-It's worth mentioning the *emit method* can fire any javascript object.
+It's worth mentioning the *emit method* returns a regular javascript object.
 By convention it should have an *actionType* but the rest is up to you.

 ```javascript